TnTech-ECE/F25_Team4_SmartGolfVisor/HUD_Detailed_Design.md

 <p align= "center"> $N_{\text{max}} = \frac{P}{P_c} = \frac{1228}{18} \approx 68 \;\text{characters}$ </p>

-For the Smart Golf Visor application, the planned layout shows three sets of two lines of data metrics that cycle with a five-second timer, plus one line of coaching suggestions.
+For the Smart Golf Visor application, the planned layout shows three sets of data metrics that cycle with a five-second timer, with the last set including one line of a coaching suggestion.
 Assuming a maximum of 20 characters per line, the total number of characters displayed at one time is

 <p align= "center"> $N_{\text{display}} = 3 \times 20 = 60 \; characters$ </p>